AdafroLabs/Intro-to-Linux-Server-Admin/README.md

 4. How to choose the right server?
 5. Hypervisors in linux servers
 6. Best Security practices
+7. Proxy Servers
-7. Automation in server administration
+8. Automation in server administration

 ## Lectures (Notes & Labs)